Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 Vertigo is a condition that causes you to feel dizzy.
-You may think that you or everything around you is moving or spinning.
+You may feel that you or everything around you is moving or spinning.
 You may also feel like you are being pulled down or toward your side.

 What causes vertigo?

-The inner ear is filled with fluid and contains a nerve and small organs that help you maintain your balance.
+The inner ear is filled with fluid, a nerve, and small organs.
+These structures help you maintain your balance.
 Vertigo may be caused by diseases or conditions that affect your inner ear or the part of your brain that controls balance.
 Any of the following can cause vertigo:

 - Small particles that float in the inner ear fluid move out of place and cause irritation